rdbmax/blockchain-meetup/README.md

 ## Details
 1. Blockchain and Cryptocurrencies world intro
     The Blockchain is about a **decentralized ledger**, where people around the same Business Network save the transactions.
 The purpose of creating that kind of technology is to get rid from the third part role.
     The very first Blockchain ever created, was Blockchain.
-2. History
+    History
         After the subprime crisis, many banks were
         How did the cryptocurrency came to life ?
+    Usages
+        - Some coins
+            - BAT
+            - Etherum
+            - KYC legal
+            - IOTA
+            - Ripple
+        - Trading
+            - Exchanges demo
+    ICOs
+$.

 ## Links

 - [Naivechain](https://github.com/lhartikk/naivechain)